gitkraken/vscode-gitlens/README.md

 - Adds a `Compare Line Commit with Previous` command (`gitlens.diffLineWithPrevious`) with a shortcut of `shift+alt+,` to compare the active file/diff with the previous line commit revision

+- Adds a `Compare File with Revision...` command (`gitlens.diffWithRevision`) to compare the active file with the selected revision of the same file

 - Adds a `Compare File with Working Tree` command (`gitlens.diffWithWorking`) with a shortcut of `shift+alt+w` to compare the most recent commit revision of the active file/diff with the working tree

 - Adds a `Compare Line Commit with Working Tree` command (`gitlens.diffLineWithWorking`) with a shortcut of `alt+w` to compare the commit revision of the active line with the working tree